revival0728/leet-share/README.md

 ## 📝 License

-This project is created and maintained by [revival0728](https://github.com/revival0728).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Resources